-Tampa Bay Rays finalizing new ballpark in St. Petersburg as part of larger urban project
+Tampa Bay Rays finalizing new ballpark in St. Petersburg as part of a larger urban project

 “We’re going to be here for a very long time,” Auld said.
 “We’re all really thrilled that for the first time since we started this we have a clear path to make sure the Rays stay in Tampa Bay for generations to come.”

-An official announcement is set for Tuesday morning.
+The announcement for the new ballpark and surrounding project came Tuesday at an event on the field at Tropicana Field.

+“I am so excited that the Rays are here to stay.
+Finally!” said Janet Long, chair of the Pinellas County Commission, who noted this will be the largest economic development project in county history.
+“This project is a home run and means so much more to us than sports.”

 The Rays have played in St. Petersburg since their inaugural 1998 season.
 The Trop, as the Rays current home is called, is criticized for being dank, outdated and having roof support beams that are sometimes hit by fly balls.
 It cost $138 million when it was built in 1990 to draw a major league team to the region.

 The new ballpark will cost about $1.3 billion, officials said, with roughly half of that coming from the Rays and half from city and county governments, co-president Matt Silverman said.
 The structure will have a fixed roof in rainy and hot Florida but it will be low-profile, with doors and windows on the sides that can open to the fresh air during cooler months.